Margaret Ridley Charlton: Medical Library Association

-It was most likely due to this 1897 meeting that William Osler and Margaret Charlton became involved in the formation of the Association of Medical Librarians, founded on May 2, 1898, by four librarians and four physicians who met in the office of the Philadelphia Medical Journal, at the invitation of its editor, George M. Gould, M.D.
-The object of the Association was the fostering of medical libraries and the maintenance of an exchange of medical literature among its members.
+The idea took root the following year when the Association of Medical Librarians was founded on May 2, 1898, by four librarians and four physicians who met in the office of the Philadelphia Medical Journal, at the invitation of its editor, George M. Gould, M.D.
+The objective of the Association was the fostering of medical libraries and the maintenance of an exchange of medical literature among its members.
 Membership was limited to librarians representing medical libraries of at least 500 volumes, with regular library hours and attendance.
-Miss Charlton served as the Association's first Secretary from 1898 to 1903 and again from 1909 to 1911, after it had become (in 1907) the Medical Library Association.
-One of the other founding members, Marcia Crocker Noyes (who was to become the first woman and first non-physician President of the Association in 1933), writes of Margaret Charlton as follows:

-"Miss Charlton was the one person who indirectly brought the Association into being from speaking with Dr. Osler.
+Charlton was appointed by Dr. Gould to serve as the Association's first Secretary from 1898 to 1903 and again from 1909 to 1911, during which time, in 1907, it became the Medical Library Association.
+One of the other founding members, Marcia Crocker Noyes who would become the first woman and first non-physician President of the Association in 1933, writes of Margaret Charlton: Miss Charlton was the one person who indirectly brought the Association into being from speaking with Dr. Osler.
 She had belonged to the American Library Association.
 Their problems were not our problems, and she felt lost and that time was wasted, yet she had striven for contact with those doing just the sort of work she was doing.
-And so she suggested to Dr. Osler that it would be a fine thing if the Medical Libraries could do the same thing the American Library Association was doing."
-(Bulletin of the Medical Library Association, 23 (1934): page 33.)
+And so she suggested to Dr. Osler that it would be a fine thing if the Medical Libraries could do the same thing the American Library Association was doing.

+Charlton was committed to the success of the Association and to the strengthening of medical libraries.
+She focused on expanding access to medical literature and often wrote to publishers and medical societies, urging them to not only join the Association but also to provide free access to their publications to libraries that were also members.
+Charlton was also a staunch proponent of medical libraries maintaining their autonomy and not becoming a part of general libraries.